vaibhavichavan/vaibhavi29-insights/README.md

 •	Automated Excel reporting workflows using Power Query and Pivot Tables, reducing manual effort by 30%.

 •	Developed and optimized SQL queries for efficient data analysis and reporting.

+## Projects

+## Customer Shopping Behavior Analysis

+## Purpose

+This project analyzes customer shopping behavior using transactional data to uncover key insights related to purchasing patterns, customer segments, and product performance.
+The dashboard helps businesses understand customer preferences and make data-driven decisions to improve sales, marketing strategies, and customer engagement.